Recreational Weed Now Legalized in Canada

-First and foremost, no person will be allowed to sell or give cannabis to any person under the age of 18.
-Furthermore, the Cannabis Act gives rise to 2 new criminal offences for selling or providing marijuana to youth and for using young people to commit a marijuana-related crime; people who are charged with these offences may face up to 14 years in jail.
+First and foremost, no person is allowed to sell or give cannabis to any person under the age of 18.
+Additionally, the Cannabis Act gives rise to two new criminal offenses:

-What Will Be the Perks of Marijuana Legalization in Canada
+What are the Perks of Marijuana Legalization in Canada?

 Source: Toronto Sun

-The moment the Cannabis Act is brought into the public life in July 2018, anyone who is 18 years or older will be permitted to legally:
+The moment the Cannabis Act came into effect, anyone who was 18 years or older could legally:

 - Grow up to 4 cannabis plants for personal use, with one particular restraint – each plant should be no taller than 100 cm.
 In addition, home growers who want to cultivate marijuana in the comfort of their homes will have to purchase their seeds or seedlings from licensed manufacturers.